OpenNebula/docs/source/administration/storage/vmware_ds.rst

 | ``BASE_PATH``                | This variable must be set to /vmfs/volumes for VMFS datastores.                                                                                                               |
 +------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-.. warning:: SAFE\_DIRS will prevent users registering important files as VM images and accessing them through their VMs.
+.. warning:: ``RESTRICTED_DIRS`` will prevent users registering important files as VM images and accessing them through their VMs.
 OpenNebula will automatically add its configuration directories: /var/lib/one, /etc/one and oneadmin's home.
 If users try to register an image from a restricted directory, they will get the following error message: “Not allowed to copy image file”.

 After creating a new datastore the LN\_TARGET and CLONE\_TARGET parameters will be added to the template.
 These values should not be changed since they define the datastore behaviour.
 The default values for these parameters are defined in :ref:`oned.conf <oned_conf_transfer_driver>` for each driver.